blockchainofthings/Catenis-API-Docs/source/includes/_errors.md

 ## Error messages

-The following is a comprehensive list of the error messages returned by the Catenis Enterprise API.
+The following is a comprehensive list of the error messages returned by the Catenis API.

 | Error&nbsp;message | Explanation |
 | ----------- | ------- |